jagadeeshwithu/wilderhood.github.io/_posts/2015-05-10-Whitetailedeagle.markdown

 </p>

 <p>
 This was in November of 2012, the place, the wonderful grasslands of Tal Chapar, in Rajasthan.
-Was on a birding trip there, with Shreeram of Darter Photography.
+Was on a birding trip there, with Shreeram of <a href="http://www.wilderhood.com/organizer/Darter%20Photography">Darter Photography</a>.
 My first outing to the northern part of India for birding.
 </p>

 <p>